srud-salam/simple-ioc-container/README.md

 &nbsp;

 ## How it works
-A default `Container` class is exported by the library, where you needs to be instantiated as below:
+A default `Container` class exported by library, it needs to be instantiated as below:
 ```ts
 const container: Container = new Container();
 ```

-TODO: Needs to be generalised using singleton pattern.
+TODO: Need to generalised instantiation of `Container` using singleton pattern.

 &nbsp;